EVERY FILTER LAB-TESTED FOR PFAS REMOVAL

 The EPA set limits of 4 parts per trillion for PFOA and PFOS.
 Public water systems must begin monitoring by 2027 and comply by 2031.
 When test results become public, expect a surge in consumer concern.
 Now is the time to understand your options.

-The misconceptions that cost people money and leave families unprotected.
+These are the misconceptions that cost people money and leave families unprotected.

 Myth: "Zero TDS means zero PFAS"